My Dad often used my laptop to check his emails. And yesterday he asked, “Why do I always see your Gmail account logged in, whenever I open mine.”

 The answer is simple.
 Since it’s my personal computer, I don’t sign out of my Google account.
 Off course, I explain the reason and show him how to use a private browser.

-Now he checks his email in chrome’s incognito window.
+Now he checks his email in Chrome’s incognito window.
 He doesn’t have to log me out every time he opens Gmail, and I don’t have to login back, once he’s done.
-A win-wins situation for both.
+A win-win situation for both.

 Also Read: How to Stay Anonymous on the Internet